"That is a great deal of meaning to put into such a short name."

-- Inverted with the English language: Some words like Jaywalking doesn't have equivalents into another languages.
+- Some English words like Jaywalking don't have equivalents in other languages.
 The biggest example is Spanish: Since Jaywalking is somewhat tolerated in many Spanish-speaking countries, there's no equivalent to this word and, when the word gets translated to Spanish, the translation is more or less Crossing the street carelesslynote This is the reason there is no equivalent to the Arson, Murder, and Jaywalking in that language and sometimes it needs to be replaced with another cultural equivalent.

 - Ditto in Japanese: The equivalent is 道路横断歩行 (Dōro ōdan hokō, translated roughly as Highway Crossing Walk) despite jaywalking not being tolerated there.

 - TV Tropes Will Ruin Your Vocabulary.